 Low Blood Glucose

 If your blood-glucose levels fall far enough, your brain will perceive it as a life-threatening situation.
-That’s because your brain is critically dependent
+That’s because your brain is critically dependent on glucose to do its job.
+This is why you have trouble concentrating or thinking creatively when you’re hungry and your blood glucose levels drop.
+Your social interactions also get affected and you may lose your temper on the smallest mistake.

 Another reason you can become hangry is when blood-glucose levels drop to a certain threshold.
 Your brain then sends instructions to several organs in your body to synthesize and release hormones that increase the amount of glucose in your bloodstream.
 Some of these hormones are also are stress hormones that are released into your bloodstream during stressful situations.
 These hormones evoke a “fight or flight” response which makes you lash out when you’re hangry.